Pancrase: Current Pancrase champions (King and Queen of Pancrase)

+The champions in Pancrase are known as "King of Pancrase".
 The current weight division system of Pancrase is based upon the Unified Rules of Mixed Martial Arts since December 4, 2007.
 At this time, Pancrase also announced establishment of Flyweight and Bantamweight, and abolition of Super heavyweight.
 On March 18, 2011, Pancrase restructured their weight classes adding several more lower weight classes.
 In addition, they introduced the Queen Of Pancrase title which will be used for women's fights in the future.